thomis/eventhub-processor2/example/README.md

 ### Description

-Example application is a suite of applicaitons in order to test reliabiliy and performance of processor2 gem.
+Example folder contains a series of applications in order to test reliabiliy and performance of processor2 gem.

 How does it work?